Skip to main content

 You may exchange or apply for an Ontario licence at ANY DriveTest Centre on a walk-in basis.

-Please note that appointments to exchange your driver’s licence from another province or country are available at the following sites.
+Please note that appointments to exchange your driver’s licence from another province or country, or to apply for a G1 licence with foreign experience, are available at the following sites.
 To receive guaranteed service, you must schedule a licence exchange appointment at these locations.
 Walk-in wait times at these locations may be extended.

 Overview – Licences for Out-of-Province and Out-of-Country Drivers